foxbunny/webpack-blocks-vue/README.md

 This is the `vue` block providing [Vue.js](vuejs.org) component support.
 Uses [vue-loader](http://vue-loader.vuejs.org/en/).

+## Installation

+You can install this package using npm:

+    npm install --save-dev webpack-blocks-vue

+or yarn:

+    yarn add --dev webpack-blocks-vue

 ## Status

 As of version 1.0.0, this package is compatible with webpack-blocks 1.x, and is,